kernelci/tuxmake/README.md

     $ tuxmake --help

-# Contributing to tuxmake
+# Contributing to TuxMake

-See the [contribution guidelines](docs/contributing.md) document for details in how to contribute to tuxmake.
-Contributors are expected to follow the [tuxmake code of conduct](docs/code-of-conduct.md) (the same adopted in the Linux kernel community).
+See the [Contribution Guidelines](docs/contributing.md) document for details in how to contribute to TuxMake.
+Contributors are expected to follow the [TuxMake Code of Conduct](docs/code-of-conduct.md) (the same adopted in the Linux kernel community).